abinaze/VeriFile-X/PHASE_ROADMAP.md

 Server-Sent Events endpoint for real-time per-signal streaming.
 26 signals streamed as they complete.
 Rate-limited: 5/minute.

 ---
-ackend/models/forensics.py`
-`FileInfo.size: tuple` was defined in the Pydantic model but the actual report dict never populates a `size` key — causing validation failure if the model is used.
-Removed the phantom field.

-### Fix 9 — `fix(ela): halve confidence for lossless PNG/WebP inputs`
-**File:** `backend/services/ela_detector.py`
-ELA is designed for JPEG compression analysis.
-On lossless PNG/WebP inputs, the first-time JPEG re-save produces artificially large errors unrelated to AI generation or tampering.
-Confidence is now halved for lossless formats.

-### Fix 10 — `fix(prnu): replace mean-filter fallback with Laplacian noise residual`
-**File:** `backend/services/prnu_detector.py`
-The PyWavelets exception fallback used `scipy.ndimage.uniform_filter` — a mean filter — which captures edges as strongly as noise.
-The PRNU residual computed from it was mathematically wrong.
-Replaced with a Laplacian-based residual (`cv2.Laplacian`), which correctly isolates high-frequency noise.

 ### Fix 11 — `fix(batch): fix uncertain_count negative values`
 **File:** `backend/services/batch_processor.py`